Chemicals in jewellery and watches

 Nickel in jewellery

 Nickel is a general cause of contact dermatitis.
 There is no cure for nickel allergy.
-This is why no more than 0.5 micrograms of nickel may be released from jewellery over a skin area of one square centimetre per week.
+To this end, requirements have been set for the amount of nickel released from jewellery.
 In other words, nickel can be used in jewellery manufacturing, but it must not be released from jewellery products.

 Cadmium in jewellery